glkn/Seq.App.Discord/README.md

 ### 0.2.2

-- Enhanced logging of http errors
+- Timeout of http requests increased

 ### 0.2.1